a-random-lemurian/EndlessATCAirports/airportslist.md

 All Airports in Endless ATC

-# Note
+# Notes
-Every list is per airport file.
+* Every list is per airport file.
 Meaning that if one airport file had airports XAAA and XAAB in one it would be listed as one airport but not seperately.
+* This airport list is not guaranteed to be exhaustive or accurate due to new airports being made for Endless ATC.
+* a-random-lemurian will make an effort to keep this as up-to-date as possible.

 # Europe
 ## Belgium